gladstone28/lesson6-of-10-Event-Object-Properties/README.md

 2. Next, add a statement to the sharePhoto function that will modify the text element to state the number of milliseconds from the DOM loading to the event firing.

+### Hint

+Use the .timeStamp property on an event object to access the number of milliseconds between the DOM loading and the event firing, like so event.timeStamp.

+Now, to create functionality for the event object, assign the sharePhoto function to a click event on the share element.

+Run your code!

-Checkpoint 3 Passed
+Checkpoint 4 Passed

 Hint
-Use the .timeStamp property on an event object to access the number of milliseconds between the DOM loading and the event firing, like so event.timeStamp.
+Add sharePhoto as an event handler function for the click event either using addEventListener() or .onevent property.